 This study explores the interplay between homophily and inductive pathways in the clustering of loneliness within social networks.
 Our findings replicate the degrees of influence identified by [@cacioppoAloneCrowdStructure2009], suggesting that these influences are stronger in networks with increasingly positive initial levels of homophily (Q0>0).
 These degrees of influence seem to emerge naturally, regardless of the underlying mechanisms or type of information being spread, further supported by [@pinheiroOriginPeerInfluence2014].
 Therefore, while these influence metrics are significant system features, they do not provide meaningful insights for disentangling causal relationships deriving from different mechanisms.

 Our findings indicate that the ability of inductive pathways to predict loneliness clustering is contingent upon a positive level of homophily.
-This aligns with prior studies showing how homophily fosters the formation of clusters or subgroups within larger social networks [@mcphersonBirdsFeatherHomophily2001a]leading to echo chambers, filter bubbles, and, ultimately, polarization[@lawrenceSelfSegregationDeliberationBlog2010].
+This aligns with prior studies showing how homophily fosters the formation of clusters or subgroups within larger social networks [@mcphersonBirdsFeatherHomophily2001a]leading to echo chambers, , and, ultimately, polarization[@lawrenceSelfSegregationDeliberationBlog2010].
 Such polarization can potentially reinforce specific mental states, such as depression and loneliness [@xuHowDoesOnline; @wollebaekAngerFearEcho2019; @jesteBattlingModernBehavioral2020].

 In our analysis of the energy dynamics of the inductive pathways, we can categorize them as self-activating (i.e., the cognition route), complex contagion (i.e., the behavior pathway), and simple contagion systems (i.e., emotional contagion).
-The cognition route involves the emergence of loneliness based on individuals’ expectations and perceptions of their social lives compared to others.
 Internal cognitive processes and beliefs act as self-activating factors in the experience of loneliness [@akhter-khanUnderstandingAddressingOlder2022; @hawkleyLonelinessMattersTheoretical2010].
+The cognition route also involves the emergence of loneliness based on individuals’ expectations and perceptions of their social lives compared to others.
 This dynamic gives rise to a bistable system with two attractor states: a lonely state and a non-lonely state.
 Similar bistable dynamics are hypothesized to exist in other mental health issues, such as depression [@cramerMajorDepressionComplex2016].

 The behavior route involves inducing loneliness in others by exhibiting reduced trust and increased hostility once a loneliness threshold is surpassed [@hawkleyLonelinessMattersTheoretical2010].
 This aligns with complex contagion, which requires a critical mass of individuals within ones social network to adopt the behavior for extensive spread [@lehmannComplexSpreadingPhenomena2018].
 The network topology can affect the critical mass required to spread competing opinions as it is lowered in modular networks compared to random networks that lead to a faster and more extensive spread of the behavior [@vasconcelosConsensusPolarizationCompeting2019].
 Furthermore, the convergence speed is affected by the changes in modularity as wide bridges (i.e., many connections between communities) tend to speed up complex contagion as opposed to long bridges (i.e., few links formed with weak ties belonging to another community) having the opposite effect [@centolaComplexContagionsWeakness2007].
 Therefore, future research should include sampling more initial network topologies and examining their effects over different levels of modularity using the provided methodology.

 Lastly, the emotional contagion pathway operates through a simple contagion process where non-verbal communication spreads and aligns mental states.
 Simple contagion involves spreading behaviors or beliefs with a single exposure or reinforcement.
 Emotional contagion occurs through the transmission of non-verbal cues and expressions, leading to a convergence of emotional states.
 This is consistent with the [@degrootReachingConsensus1974] model that describes information or behavior spread through social influence.
 We find that in this pathway, modularity tends to slow down the spread of the contagion by limiting connections between different communities which is in line with literature [@centolaSpreadBehaviorOnline2010; @wengViralityPredictionCommunity2013].
-Excessive modularity confines the contagion to individual communities, while inadequate modularity allows for rapid and widespread diffusion that saturates the entire network [@lehmannComplexSpreadingPhenomena2018].
+Excessive/high homophily confines the contagion to individual communities, while inadequate modularity allows for rapid and widespread diffusion that saturates the entire network [@lehmannComplexSpreadingPhenomena2018].